Bacillus cereus: Bacteriophages

 Bacteria of the B. cereus group are infected by bacteriophages belonging to the family Tectiviridae.
 This family includes tailless phages that have a lipid membrane or vesicle beneath the icosahedral protein shell and that are formed of approximately equal amounts of virus-encoded proteins and lipids derived from the host cell's plasma membrane.
 Upon infection, the lipid membrane becomes a tail-like structure used in genome delivery.
 The genome is composed of about 15-kilobase, linear, double-stranded DNA (dsDNA) with long, inverted terminal-repeat sequences (100 base pairs).
 GIL01, Bam35, GIL16, AP50, and Wip1 are examples of temperate tectiviruses infecting the B. cereus group.
+Bacteriophage PBC1 is an exampled of a tailed virus that infects B. cereus.